Loading...

 Portion Control

-Incorporate a side of green vegetables like spinach or broccoli, which can help slow down the absorption of carbohydrates.
+Add a serving of non-starchy vegetables such as broccoli, spinach, or kale.
+These can help slow down the digestion and absorption of carbohydrates.

 Include Protein